apache/pulsar/site/docs/latest/deployment/InstanceSetup.md

 * The web service URL for the cluster
 * A broker service URL enabling interaction with the {% popover brokers %} in the cluster

+{% include admonition.html type="info" title="Global cluster" content='
+In each Pulsar instance, there is a `global` cluster that you can administer just like other clusters.
+The `global` cluster enables you to do things like create global topics.
+' %}

 If you're using [TLS](../../admin/Authz#tls-client-auth), you'll also need to specify a TLS web service URL for the cluster as well as a TLS broker service URL for the brokers in the cluster.

 Make sure to run `initialize-cluster-metadata` for each cluster in your instance.